rackerlabs/docs-developer-blog/_posts/2019-01-03-oracle-data-visualization-desktop.md

 ogDescription: "How to use the Oracle Data Visualization Desktop ato analyze data"
 ---

-This blog covers how to use Oracle&reg;'s Data Visualization Desktop (DVD) to analyze data.
+This blog covers how to use the Oracle&reg; Data Visualization Desktop (DVD) to analyze data.

 <!-- more -->